 This is a very personal decision.
 On one hand, you probably do not want your pet to be alone with strangers in its final moments but on the other hand you may not be up to watching your pet's death.
 Every owner wants to think of euthanasia as a gentle slipping into death much like falling asleep.
-In reality, the pet will probably not close its eyes, and there may be a final twitch, gasp, or even urination.
+In reality, the pet will probably not close their eyes, and there may be a final twitch, gasp, or even urination/defecation.
 These may be disturbing to an owner.
 To help ease this transition between and death, a sedation is given first thus alleviating some of the above but you should keep in mind that this may not be how you want to remember your pet.

 HOW IS THE PROCEDURE PERFORMED?

 The intravenous catheter serves several purposes.
-The catheter ensures access to the vein, even if the owner is holding the pet.
+The catheter ensures secure access to the vein, even if the owner is holding the pet.
 The catheter also allows for a sedative to be administered prior to the euthanasia solution.

 After the catheter is placed, the pet re-joins the owner in the comfy room.
 The owner may spend some last time alone with the pet if desired.

 The procedure itself is quick.
 If a sedative was not given prior placing intravenous catheter, it is given first so that the pet is euthanized from a calm/sleeping status.
 The euthanasia solution, a fast-acting potent anesthetic is administered and death comes peacefully in a matter of seconds.
 The owner is allowed to remain with the pet for final private goodbyes.
 At the end of this time after the last goodbyes, the owner simply exits the room when ready and the clinic team takes over.

 Our keepsake options are limited to a lock of hair or paw impression on a card.
 Let us know in advance if you would like these.

 WHAT HAPPENS TO MY PET AFTERWARDS?